Schedule of English courses can be found at Browse Courses

 This course explores contemporary conceptions of sexual identity with particular emphasis on gay, lesbian, bisexual, and transgender and queer identities.
 The course examines theories and practices of representing sexuality, including conventions for talking about or censoring talk about sex.
 Writing assignments are designed to help students think critically and creatively about the complex phenomenon of human sexuality.
 Frequent writing and revision.
 May be used as part of Women's and Gender Studies concentration.

-This course will explore a variety of forms of nature writing: science writing, personal essays, manifestos, poetry, natural history, film and writings about place.
-Most of the readings will be short, but we will also read the longer memoir Refuge by Terry Tempest Williams.
+This course will explore a variety of forms of nature writing: science writing, personal essays, manifestos, poetry, natural history, film, and writings about place.
+Most of the readings will be short, but we may also read longer works.
 Student writing will be a combination of journal writing, creative writing, and critical writing.
 Discussions will range from detailed questions about craft (such as use of narrative time or value of anthropomorphism) to larger questions about human perception of the natural world.

 An introduction to the practice of drama, this course will explore a variety of approaches to both reading and writing plays.
 Traditions and theories that have helped shape and continue to influence plays and playwriting will be discussed in relation to the student's own work in this genre.
 Writing assignments include both critical and original scripts.
 Frequent writing and revision.